yassine83/drag_drop_upload_plugin/README.md

 uploadplgin
 ===========

-a simple js plugin that help to start a detailed plugin
+a  js plugin that give the possibility to uploads images using ajax